wix-incubator/react-templates/README.md

 See more on CLI usage [here](https://github.com/wix/react-templates/blob/gh-pages/docs/cli.md).

-In most cases, this package will be wrapped in a Grunt task, so that CLI will not be used explicitly:
+In most cases, this package will be wrapped in a Grunt task, so CLI will not be used explicitly:
 [grunt-react-templates](https://github.com/wix/grunt-react-templates).

 # Template directives and syntax